Much is being made today of the state of the so-called “black community”.

 There are those today who would have us believe the aforementioned assumptions are representative of a mindset that is exclusive to white people.

 But I assure you it is not.

-There are countless black Americans who hold to the conviction that merely being black suffices as a juxtaposition for “community,” and that any differences that may exist between us who are black should be sacrificed on the altar of our common skin color.
+There are countless black Americans who hold to the conviction that merely being black suffices as a juxtaposition for “community,” and that any differences that may exist between we who are black should be sacrificed on the altar of our common skin color.

 Like the Israelites of old who constructed and venerated a golden calf at Mount Sinai (Ex.
-32:1-6), there are today those who, under the more commonly accepted notion of “black community”, have fashioned for themselves a radical Jesus who is worshiped for His “social consciousness”, while devaluing the redemptive Jesus whose atoning death on the cross forever bridged the immeasurable divide between a holy God and sinful mankind (Rom.
+32:1-6), there are today those who, under the more commonly accepted notion of “black community”, have fashioned for themselves a radical Jesus who is worshiped for His “social consciousness” while devaluing the redemptive Jesus whose propitiatory death on the cross forever bridged the immeasurable chasm between a holy God and sinful humanity (Rom.
 3:23; Eph.
 2:4-7, 13-17.)

 The ramifications of such a partitioned Christology is an apologetic that is grounded primarily in the Jesus who confronted the moneylenders (Matt.
 21:12-13), but to the exclusion of the Jesus who preached the Beatitudes (Matt.
 5:1-12).

 Consequently, the clenched fist has replaced the cross as the symbol of our salvation, thereby inverting the very idea of salvation so that it is no longer God who redeems us but we ourselves through our own socio-ethno efforts at self-redemption.

 A New “Great Commission”?

-Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they endured under Roman rule.
+Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they were experiencing under Roman rule.

 If such an man-centered approach could have accomplished the kind of salvation Christ had in mind in sacrificing Himself on the cross, it stands to reason He would have instructed His disciples accordingly.
-That He did not has proven difficult to accept for many within the “black community”, who would rather protest than pray.
+That He did not has proven difficult to accept for the so-called “black community,” many of whom would rather protest than pray.

 There can be no “community” where you and I have nothing in common.